 - Remove any identifying information from file names, and make sure that the document properties are also made anonymous.

 NOTATE BENE: All authors must make sure that their submissions are formatted according to the style guide.
 The responsibility for the linguistic and stylistic quality of all contributions rests solely with their authors.
-We strongly advise that all papers written in non-native languages be proofread and corrected by native speakers.
+We strongly advise that all papers written in non-native languages be proofread and corrected by native speakers or at least by a philologist.
 Submissions failing to meet the deadline and/or the guidelines outlined above will, regrettably, be rejected.